bhngrg/localized-medical-image-synthesis/results/downstream_segmentation/external_validation/ucsf_pdgm/br_lora/seed_42/ucsf_pdgm_volumetric_dice_table.md

 volume agrees with the complete reference tumor volume for each external subject.

-The table reports the **arithmetic mean ± sample standard deviation across the 202 subjects**.
-The 95% confidence intervals and paired differences were estimated using **10,000 nonparametric subject-level bootstrap resamples with replacement** using percentile intervals and seed 2026.
+The table reports the **arithmetic mean ± bootstrap standard error (SE) across the 202 subjects**.
+The bootstrap SE was calculated as the standard deviation of the 10,000 bootstrap estimates of the mean volumetric Dice.
+The 95% confidence intervals and paired differences were estimated using the same **10,000 nonparametric subject-level bootstrap resamples with replacement**, using percentile intervals and seed 2026.
 Resampling was paired by subject ID, and the same bootstrap subject indices were used for all three training regimes and comparisons.
 Slice-level resampling was not used.

 ## Results